cmuro27/cmuro27/README.md

 - 👋 Hi, Welcome to my GitHub!
 I’m César and I hold a MSc in Physics.
+Here, you cand find interesting individual projects and notes of data analysis, databases, and machine learning using Python, R, and SQL.
+You can also find nice works on quantum optics and atomic physics such as simulating Rydberg atoms interacting with external fields.
-You can find me on the following social networks:
+- ✨ Follow me also on the following social networks:
 <div align="center">
   <span style="display: inline;">
     <a href="https://twitter.com/CsarMuroCabral" target="_blank">